 Don’t give up the house and your community but do opt to have someone live with you.
 This is a feasible alternative living scenario that could put everyone at ease.
 For adult children it gives them a peace of mind that if something were to happen to a parent there would be someone in the home to help and notify them.
 For the parent, it can ease the burden of expenses if a room or two could be rented, but more importantly it allows them to remain in the home they raised their children and keep them in a familiar community among friends.

-For anyone who has considered–for themselves or their aging parents–the shared housing option, but is unsure how to go about finding a potential home-mate, you might want to consider taking the Discovering Sharing Housing webinar, which takes place on January 8, 2019 and meets once a week during the entire month.
+For anyone who has considered–for themselves or their aging parents–the shared housing option, but is unsure how to go about finding a potential home-mate, you might want to consider taking the Discovering Sharing Housing webinar, which we offer three times a year.
 If the technology puts you off and you rather learn from reading, you can also purchase Sharing Housing, A Guidebook for Finding and Keeping Good Housemates and the companion guidebook.

 Moving–no matter your age–is always a stressful and expensive experience.
 Consider all your options of what you want and not what your children’s well-meaning intentions might be.